Institution: Theories of institutional change

-Origin of institutional theory

 John Meyer and Brian Rowan were the first scholars to introduce institutional theory to inspect how organizations are shaped by their social and political environments and how they evolve in different ways.
 Other scholars like Paul DiMaggio and Walter Powell proposed one of the forms of institutional change shortly after: institutional isomorphism.
 There were three main proposals.
 The first one is the coercive process where organizations adopt changes consistent with their larger institution due to pressures from other organizations which they might depend on or be regulated by.

 Such examples include state mandates or supplier demands.
 The second one is the mimetic process where organizations adopt other organizations' practices to resolve internal uncertainty about their own actions or strategy.
 Lastly, it is the normative pressure where organizations adopt changes related to the professional environment like corporate changes or cultural changes in order to be consistent.

 In order to understand why some institutions persist and other institutions only appear in certain contexts, it is important to understand what drives institutional change.